Alliance Racing: Ford Focus (2011–present)

 Numerous top ten finishes for Cole delivered a steady stream of points and the Team Shredded Wheat Racing with Gallagher squad finished a credible 4th overall in the Teams Standings – as the highest-placed Independent Team – also claiming 2nd in the Independent Teams’ championship with the newly developed Ford Focus RS marking a solid debut season with 2 Independent race wins and 11 podiums.

 Motorbase continued to field three Ford Focus RS machines in 2019 but with a changed driver line-up.

 Chilton was joined by former AmDTuning.com driver Ollie Jackson in a move that saw him return to Motorbase, having driven for the squad previously in the Porsche Carrera Cup UK.

 Nicolas Hamilton, half brother of six-time Formula 1 world champion Lewis Hamilton, piloted the third car under the ROKiT Racing banner.

 Hamilton contested eight rounds before sponsorship issues saw him vacate the seat for the final two rounds at Silverstone and Brands Hatch GP, where Michael Caine took over the car, now featuring backing from Pro Alloy.

 Chilton scored double podiums at the Brands Hatch opener before claiming a third and the team’s only outright win of the year at Croft.
 He finished 10th in the standings after snaring his fifth podium at the Brands Hatch finale.

 Jackson scored seven top 10 finishes, with a best of fourth at Snetterton, on his way to 19th in the championship.

 For 2020, the team embarked on a huge project in developing a brand new car using the latest Ford Focus ST Mk4 chassis.

-Easily the squad’s biggest undertaking in terms of car design saw the team use CAD for the first time to construct its new contender.
+This teams’ biggest undertaking in terms of car design saw the team use CAD for the first time to construct its new contender.

 Three new cars were built for the season driven by the returning Rory Butcher, Ollie Jackson and Andy Neate, who made his return to the BTCC full-time after an eight-year sabbatical.

 The car made its debut in testing in February/March but did not race until August due to the Covid-19 pandemic delaying the start of the BTCC season.

 It proved to be an instant success propelling Butcher to two podium finishes in the opening meeting at Donington Park.

 Butcher would go on to take the next two pole positions in qualifying at Brands Hatch GP and Oulton Park.

 Jackson also shone in the Focus scoring a second career BTCC podium with a third at Brands Hatch.

 Oulton Park saw Butcher claim another two podiums, including the car’s maiden win in Race 1 at the Cheshire circuit.

 Butcher went on to win the final race at Knockhill and take third in the final race at the following meeting in Thruxton, to put him firmly in the title race.

 Silverstone however proved a bittersweet meeting for the team as Butcher, who claimed third in Race 1, was spun by Ash Sutton in Race 2 before suffering a huge airborne crash in Race 3, almost writing off the car.